-Hawaii 'behind' in planning for unprecedented threats of climate change, state officials say
+Hawaii ‘behind’ in planning for unprecedented threats of climate change, state officials say

 Indeed, one study estimated the loss of Waikiki beach at $2 billion.

-But Kupa’a Hee, an artist and conservationist with the snail extinction prevention program, said focusing solely on the immediate economic impacts of climate change is short-sighted and could mask the bigger threats Hawaii faces — and their solutions.
+Kupa'a Hee, an artist and conservationist with the snail extinction prevention program, said there's a tendency to focus on the immediate economic impacts of climate change.
+But, he cautioned, that's short-sighted and could mask the bigger threats Hawaii faces — and their solutions.

 "My motivator is I'm actually doing something instead of nothing," Hee said.
 "Native species … make Hawaii livable.
 For people to be worried about, 'well, Waikiki is going to be gone,' that's small peanuts compared to our water source is going to be gone."